Codebase Convention Detection Prompts: 12 Templates to Read a New Repo

 Inherited a 200-file codebase?
 12 prompt templates to infer naming, layering, error-handling, and dependency conventions before you write a single new line.

-“Just match the codebase style” is honest advice — but if you can’t articulate what that style IS, you can’t match it.
-A good convention-detection prompt makes the implicit explicit: which patterns repeat, which are exceptions, and which look like cargo-cult.
+“Just match the codebase style” is honest advice, but if you can’t articulate what that style IS, you can’t match it.
+A convention-detection prompt makes the implicit explicit: which patterns repeat, which are exceptions, and which are cargo-cult left over from a copy-paste three years ago.
+With a 1M-token context window now standard on Claude Opus 4.7 and Sonnet 4.6 (roughly 50,000-75,000 lines of code in one window, as of June 2026), an agent can finally sample enough of a repo to tell a real convention from one person’s habit.

 Who this is for

-Engineers onboarding to an inherited codebase, contractors stepping into a new client repo, AI tooling builders who want their agents to follow house style.
+Engineers onboarding to an inherited codebase, contractors stepping into a new client repo, and tooling builders who want their agents to follow house style instead of inventing a fresh one each session.

 When not to use these prompts